Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

     responsible for producing the code required for a specific [test framework](#test-framework),

   * and a [`TestCaseWriter`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestCaseWriter.html)
-    that is reponsible for producing the code that uses a specific [request execution interface](#request-execution) to submit
+    that is responsible for producing the code that uses a specific [request execution interface](#request-execution) to submit
     API requests.

 ### Example: REST Assured and JUnit  ###